The domestic horse: Everything you need to know about breeds, keeping, life expectancy and domestication

 Sport horses: As with gaited horses, the breeding of sport horses is not limited to one breed.
 The number of sporting disciplines and therefore the special requirements are becoming increasingly diverse.
 In addition to the well-known equestrian sports such as dressage, show jumping, and eventing, driving, galloping, or trotting are now joined by various activities from western riding or working equitation.
 A sport horse is a horse specially bred for the competitive sport of the respective riding discipline.
 It is characterized by athleticism, endurance, and willingness to perform and also has the desired dispositions, such as speed, jumping ability, and movement potential.

-The breeding goal of a dressage and/or show jumping horse is a rideable sport horse with a lot of potential for sport, preferably with a double disposition and large-framed movements.
+Breeding goal of a dressage and/or jumping horse is a rideable sport horse with a lot of potential for sport, preferably with a double disposition and large-framed movements.
 A noble, correct, healthy horse with lively, expansive, elastic movements that is suitable for riding purposes of all kinds due to its temperament, character and rideability.

 See also some breed portraits: